skmetz/workshop-cond-2-poly/workshop/control_group/README.md

 '6 bottles'._
 <pre>
-    7 bottles of beer on the wall, 7 bottles of beer, take one down and pass it around, 1 six-pack of beer on the wall.
+    7 bottles of beer on the wall, 7 bottles of beer, Take one down and pass it around, 1 six-pack of beer on the wall.
-    1 six-pack of beer on the wall, 1 six-pack of beer, take one down and pass it around, 5 bottles of beer on the wall.
+    1 six-pack of beer on the wall, 1 six-pack of beer, Take one down and pass it around, 5 bottles of beer on the wall.
 </pre>
   1. Now that your code is 'open', add the '6-packs' feature.

-## FYI, the Lyrics
+## FYI, the original lyrics

 ```plain
 99 bottles of beer on the wall, 99 bottles of beer.